Find Training for Your Next Career!

 Bookkeeping Salary and Job Outlook

-According to the Bureau of Labor Statistics, bookkeepers in 2022 averaged a salary of $47,440, with the top 10 percent making an average of $65,540.
+According to the Bureau of Labor Statistics (BLS), bookkeepers in 2023 made an average salary of $49,580, with the top 10 percent making $68,860 or more.
 Most bookkeepers are full time, and some can occasionally work from home.
 There will be times, particularly around tax season, where you may be working more than 40 hours per week.

 Many bookkeeping systems are now automated through computer apps and cloud computing.
-So, by 2031, the demand for bookkeeping is expected to decline 5 percent.
-Although there are less workers required to manually enter data, there will still be a demand for workers.
-Bookkeepers are expected to take more of an analytical role, auditing companies' finances and pointing out areas that they can improve in financially.
+So, by 2031, the demand for bookkeeping is expected to decline slightly.
+Despite this slight decline, the BLS predicts that an estimated 183,900 jobs will open for bookkeepers each year over the next decade.
+Bookkeepers are also expected to take more of an analytical role in offices, auditing companies' finances and enhancing opportunities for financial growth.

 Online Accountant Programs